bkcelebi/my-portfolio-website/README.md

 # Portfolio

-By scrolling through this website, you are discovering this project right now.
 This was a personal project of mine to present myself and to showcase the work I have completed to date and some of the upcoming projects I have lined up.

 It is a frontend project built using HTML, CSS and Javascript and is being hosted on GitHub.